 The Mercedes-Benz EQS is a new all-electric luxury sedan for the 2022 model year.
-It will go on sale this fall with an MSRP of $103,360 with destination and will essentially re-launch the German automaker's EQ lineup as part of a strategy to phase-out conventional gas cars.
+It 's currently available for order with an MSRP of $103,360 with destination and will essentially re-launch the German automaker's EQ lineup as part of a strategy to phase-out conventional gas cars.

 The EQS will offer a range of up to 487 miles based on the European test cycle (official EPA estimates have not yet been announced).
 Unlike a mainstream EV like the Nissan LEAF, the EQS will aim to offer an experience akin to the Mercedes S-Class with performance to match.